kintone/cli-kintone/README.md

 ## Supported file formats

-data-loader supports CSV and JSON for both import/export commands.
+cli-kintone supports CSV and JSON for both import/export commands.
 When import, it determines the format automatically by the extension of the file (specified by `--file-path` option).
 When export, you can specify the format by specifying `--format` option.